GoogleContainerTools/kpt-functions-sdk/docs/run.md

 Functions can be piped to form sophisticated pipelines.

-First, grab the `example-configs` directory and pull the docker images:
+First, grab the `example-configs` directory and pull the container images:

 ```sh
 git clone --depth 1 git@github.com:GoogleContainerTools/kpt-functions-sdk.git